 If the air-conditioning system is low on refrigerant, it won’t perform as efficiently as possible and your AC will have to work much harder in order to maintain the temperature set in the thermostat.
 Therefore, if you feel that something is not right with your air conditioning system, you need to make sure that it isn’t low on refrigerant.
 Here are a few signs that point to low refrigerant levels in your AC.

 Take a close look at your air conditioner and notice if there is any ice on the refrigerant line.
 If you want to know how that works, take the example of spraying a compressed air duster.
-If you do it for a very long time, it can make things really cold due to development of low pressure as low pressure leads to lower temperatures.
-If the refrigerant is low inside the unit, it will lead to low pressure inside the refrigerant tubes which will lead to lower temperature.
+If you do it for a very long time, it can make things really cold due to the development of low pressure as low pressure leads to lower temperatures.
+If the refrigerant is low inside the unit, it will lead to low pressure inside the refrigerant tubes which will lead to a lower temperature.

-In fact, the temperature can get so low that it can lead to freezing of water resulting in ice over the evaporator coil.
+In fact, the temperature can get so low that it can lead to the freezing of water resulting in ice over the evaporator coil.
 When the evaporator coil inside the air-conditioning unit freezes, the liquid refrigerant inside the unit also gets cold and starts flowing through the refrigerant line which causes the moisture in the air surrounding the refrigerant line to cool down and turn to ice.

-So, one of the signs of your air conditioner being low on refrigerant is development of ice on the refrigerant line.
+So, one of the signs of your air conditioner being low on refrigerant is the development of ice on the refrigerant line.
 Keep in mind that ice on the refrigerant line could also be due to other reasons but one of the main reasons it happens is due to lower refrigerant levels inside the air conditioner.

-The refrigerant inside your air conditioner is at a very high pressure.
+The refrigerant inside your air conditioner is at very high pressure.
 If there is a leakage in the refrigerant lines, it will start producing a bubbling or a hissing noise.
 The noise will be similar to when there is a leak in a balloon and the air starts escaping from it.
 In most cases, an AC gets low on refrigerant due to a leakage in the refrigerant line.

 Most people have this misconception that the refrigerant inside the air-conditioning unit gets used up slowly like gas gets used up inside a car but that is not how it works.
 The refrigerant doesn’t get used up.
 It just gets compressed and decompressed due to action of the compressor inside the AC unit.
 If the refrigerant gets low in an AC, it is mostly due to leakage.
 So, when you call a technician, the technician will find the leak in order to ensure that the leakage doesn’t happen again.